 To write is to live.
 To write is to sketch the heart of me in words.
 And today I tried.
 Like a horse stuck behind a starting gate, it’s been months I’ve felt trapped, wanting to break free for the words needing a paper, a form.
-Today, after getting a fevered child to sleep, the other child occupied elsewhere – herself just over a week long flu, the husband with bad cold comfortable and our college girl busy too, I quick slip out with blank paper and pen clutched to chest.
+Today, after getting a fevered child to sleep, the other child occupied elsewhere – herself just over week-long flu, the husband with bad cold comfortable and our college girl busy too, I quick slip out with blank paper and pen clutched to chest.
 A quiet place found.
 A chair soft.
-Criss cross, apples sauce, my back against perfect fit.
+Crisscross, applesauce, my back against perfect fit.
 Energy flowing, moving inside the soul of me at the treasured moment I’ve waited for, and no words.
 Where are the words I’d been aching to jot down?
 The book I’d charted an outline for?
-I haven’t the foggiest idea what I’d intended to say, what needs addressing – what the flow might be, and frozen stiff, gate wide open for charging ahead, I haven’t a clue how to ease ahead for beginning.
+I haven’t the foggiest idea what I’d intended to say, what needs addressing – what the flow might be, and frozen stiff, gate wide open for charging ahead, I haven’t a clue how to ease ahead.